Rye is a dynamic, homoiconic language inspired by Rebol, Factor, Shell, and Go.

 ; ## The Rye Code

-; Rye data are blocks of Rye values
+; Rye data consists of blocks of Rye values

 { "some" 'data }